Prepare for and promote your next information security and privacy awareness campaign.

 When it comes to information security and privacy, everyone at your institution plays a part.
 Below, you'll find resources and toolkits to help individuals across your organization stay safe online and learn about and better understand cybersecurity and data privacy.

-Cybersecurity Awareness Tools and Resources
+Cybersecurity and Privacy Awareness Tools and Resources

 There are a variety of ways you can stay informed and get involved in raising information security and data privacy awareness across your campus, as well as a vast collection of tools and resources available for you to develop or enhance your awareness campaigns.
-Explore what's available below.

 - Get a comprehensive and in-depth view across the current landscape of data privacy through joint research conducted by EDUCAUSE in partnership with Huron, The Evolving Landscape of Data Privacy in Higher Education.